Using Our Laboratory Services

 - Patient fasting conditions (if applicable)

-- Interval and total volume if a timed urine collection
+- Interval and total volume of a timed urine collection

-- Source of specimen if for Microbiology or Virology test(s), or other comments in "comments" box
+- Source of the specimen if for Microbiology or Virology test(s), or other comments in "comments" box

-- Authorization for laboratory work, include the name of the ordering physician and UPIN in addition to the name and address of the facility to which the results will be sent.
+- Authorization for laboratory work should include the name of the ordering physician and UPIN in addition to the name and address of the facility to which the results will be sent.

 - Test(s) requested.
 If the Department of Laboratory Medicine offers a procedure that does not appear on the request form, print plainly the full name of the test desired in the space marked "OTHER REQUESTS".

 Complete a separate requisition for each sample and please provide all information on request form.
 Fold completed request form and place it in the outside pocket of the Specimen Bag.
 If submitting multiple specimens with different storage temperature requirements, use separate bags and requisitions for each sample.
 Note any special requests for testing on the requisition form.

 When submitting specimens to the University of Washington Department of Laboratory Medicine, please complete a requisition order form and send it with the specimen.